telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/custom-datasource.md

 To set a JavaScript function or object as an option for the DataSource, use the `ClientHandlerDescriptor` class.

-The example below demonstrates how to set a JavaScript function for the `Read` operation of the Scheduler by utilizing the `ClientHandlerDescriptor` type included in the `Kendo.Mvc` namespace.
+The following example demonstrates how to set a JavaScript function for the `Read` operation of the Scheduler by utilizing the `ClientHandlerDescriptor` type included in the `Kendo.Mvc` namespace.
 This class allows code rendering as-is, without the need of string wrapping.
 In this way the JavaScript functions and objects can be set to apply various options from the CustomDataSource.

 ###### Example